Macanese Food Guide

 Using everything but the kitchen sink, it’s a thick hearty stew filled with cabbage, sausage, red beans, black beans, pig ear and pig knuckle.
 Fantastic when paired with rice, Litoral makes a mean bowl, but it’s the simple kind of home style food that many restaurants get right.

 Based on the same principles as feijoada, Tacho literally translates to “Pot”, and is made of cabbage mixed with pork skin, pork knuckles, chicken wings, roasted pork and Chinese sausages, instead of the traditional Portuguese chouriço.
-While feijoada is closer in consistency to a stew, tachos is thinner, almost like a soup, and the dish could almost function like that if you remove all the meat.
+While feijoada is closer in consistency to a stew, tachos is thinner, almost like a soup, and the dish could almost function as one if you remove all the meat.

-Tacho is best eaten in groups where the portion sizes are smaller, since it doesn’t take long before the rich oils from the heavy fatty meats fill you up.
-The medium serving at Apo Mac could definitely feed 4 people, if treated as a main and served with rice.
+Tacho is best eaten in groups so that dish can be shared, since it doesn’t take long before the rich oils from the heavy fatty meats fill you up.
+The $350 serving at Apomac could definitely feed 4 people, if treated as a main and served with rice.

 Don’t be fooled by the name: even though it’s called Portuguese Chicken, it’s a Macanese creation through and through.
 The ingredients read like a log book from a Portuguese trading vessel that sailed in 1570: turmeric from Goa, coconut milk from Indonesia, a little dash of inspiration from East Timor.

-A casserole style dish jam packed with chicken, curry and potatoes, and often topped with eggs, sausage and olives, it’s a thick creamy mixture of marvellous love.
-Again, hit up Señor Carlos, and try some of the best Portuguese Chicken that Macau has to offer.
+A casserole style dish jam packed with chicken, curry and potatoes, and sometimes topped with eggs, sausage and olives, it’s a thick creamy mixture of marvellous love.
+Hit up La Famiglia in Taipa Village for some of the best Portuguese Chicken that Macau has to offer.

 Macanese Food: Restaurant Recommendations